Agriculture Extension Agent-Rural Aquaculture Promotion (RAP)

 Peace Corps Zambia supports its Volunteers in this uniquely rural environment through a strong regional office model.
 In each province where Volunteers serve, PC/Zambia operates a Provincial Office, which is staffed year round and serves as a resource center for work collaboration and training.
-Further, having Peace Corps Staff and resources nearby allows for more comprehensive and timely support of volunteers, especially in terms of their health and safety, which are Peace Corps' top priorities.
+Further, having Peace Corps Staff and resources nearby allows for more comprehensive and timely support of Volunteers, especially in terms of their health and safety, which are Peace Corps' top priorities.

-Zambia has some restrictive laws that target certain sexual acts.
+While people in Zambia may be generally tolerant, values and mores concerning sexual orientation and gender identity may be different from those in some parts of the U.S. Zambia has some restrictive laws that target certain sexual acts.
 Volunteers will need to be mindful of cultural norms and country-specific laws, and use their best judgment to determine how to approach topics related to sexual orientation and gender identity in their communities and host countries.
 Staff and currently serving Volunteers will address this topic during pre-service training, and identify support mechanisms for incoming trainees.
 Many LGBTQ Volunteers have served successfully in Zambia.